 SI.4 Workshop information

-A workshop programme detailing workshop objectives, deliverables, agenda, draft documents and any other relevant details for the workshop shall be available, and circulated to registered participants, no later than six weeks prior to the workshop date.
+A workshop programme detailing workshop objectives, documents, agenda, draft documents and any other relevant details for the workshop shall be available, and circulated to registered participants, no later than six weeks prior to the workshop date.
 Registered participants may submit their own contributions to the workshop secretariat for further distribution to other participants.

 SI.5 Participation

-SI.5.1 Workshop chairs
+SI.5.1 Workshop Chairs

-The proposer and workshop secretary shall designate the chair of any particular workshop.
-The chair shall act in a purely international and neutral capacity and in particular shall
+The proposer and workshop secretary shall designate the Chair of any particular workshop.
+The Chair shall act in a purely international and neutral capacity and in particular shall

 — Ensure that all points of view expressed during a workshop are adequately summed up so that they are understood by all present,